Robust Policy Optimization to Prevent Catastrophic Forgetting: Experiments

-We evaluate the robustness of the guardrails to instruction-tuning by SFT on Alpaca \citep{alpaca}, a chat-based fine-tuning dataset, following the setting of \citep{qi2023fine}.
-We use a small learning rate ($\mathrm{lr}=10^{-6}$) to better preserve general capabilities; in \Cref{sec:high_lr}, we show that larger learning rates degrade both general capabilities and safety reward.
-We fine-tune the models for 1 epoch, and use a constant learning rate (with a warm-up) so that the KL from the base model increases steadily (see \Cref{fig:lambda}, right).
-We first study how the value of $\lambda$ impacts robustness, and find that $\lambda = 0.2$ is optimal for both Mistral and Qwen models.
+We evaluate the robustness of guardrails to instruction-tuning via full-parameter SFT on Alpaca \citep{alpaca} and GSM8K \citep{cobbe2021training} for mathematical reasoning.
+We follow the experimental setup of \citep{qi2023fine,qi2024safety}, which showed that fine-tuning on these datasets increases the attack success rate on Llama-2 models.
+We use $\mathrm{lr}=10^{-6}$ for Alpaca and $\mathrm{lr}=6\times10^{-6}$ for GSM8K, training for one epoch in both cases.
+We first discuss how we select the optimal $\lambda$ for our experiments.
 We then compare the results with those of other baselines.

-\paragraph{Role of $\lambda$ in the reward landscape.} We fine-tune all models and measure the safety reward on the safety-training data.
+\paragraph{Role of $\lambda$ in the reward landscape.} For illustrating the role of $\lambda$, we train both Mistral and Qwen with $\lambda$ in $[0.05, 5]$.
+We then fine-tune all models on Alpaca and measure the safety reward on the safety-training data.
 For different values of $\lambda$, \Cref{fig:lambda} (left/middle) shows the trajectory of the safety reward on the landscape during fine-tuning as the KL increases.
 When decreasing $\lambda$ from GRPO ($\lambda\to\infty$), the final reward improves up to the optimal point and decreases afterwards.
 Early in fine-tuning, when the KL is small, GRPO has the highest reward because it optimizes the average reward.
 But as KL grows, its reward falls below other $\lambda$ values.
 For Mistral, $\lambda \in \{0.2,0.5\}$ perform best in the explored KL range.
-The model with $\lambda=0.2$ starts slightly below $\lambda=0.5$ for small KL, but surpasses it later as KL increases (larger $\rho$ in \Cref{eq:primal} leads to a smaller $\lambda$ in the dual problem).
-We therefore use $\lambda=0.2$ in the main comparisons.
-For Qwen, the separation is larger and $\lambda=0.2$ better preserves the reward.
+Similarity, for Qwen, $\lambda = 0.2$ better preserves the reward.

+\paragraph{Selecting $\lambda$.} According to Remark \ref{remark:variance}, $\lambda$ is approximately optimal at $\frac{\mathrm{std}(r(x,y))}{\sqrt{2\rho}}$. \Cref{fig:training} (g, h) demonstrate that reward statistics remain consistent across various $\lambda$ values, with $\mathrm{std}(r(x,y)) \sim 0.07$ by the end of training for both Qwen and Mistral.
+Using this estimate, we plot the theoretical $\lambda$ as a function of the divergence budget $\rho$.
+In the same figure, we also present the optimal $\lambda$ derived from \Cref{eq:with_rho} by collecting rewards on a validation set and numerically optimizing for each $\rho$.

+To determine a suitable target range for \( \rho \), we note that the per-token KL values consistently fall within \([0.02, 0.3]\) across all checkpoints (see \Cref{fig:lambda}, left and middle panels).
+Moreover, as shown in \Cref{fig:reward_vs_KL}, helpfulness begins to decline once \( \text{KL} \gtrsim 0.3 \), indicating the onset of overfitting across models.
+This interval is highlighted as the blue region in \Cref{fig:lambda} (right panel).